Effective April 1, 2021

 If a plat is not recorded free-standing and is attached to a document for illustration purposes, it must contain the following language as required by N.C.G.S.
 47-30(n):

-“This map is not a certified survey and has not been reviewed by a local government agency for compliance with any applicable land development regulations.”
+“This map may not a certified survey and has not been reviewed by a local government agency for compliance with any applicable land development regulations

 Fees required for recording are $21.00 per page.

 Copies, depending upon size and reproducible quality range from $1.00-$4.00.